How Can Companion Robot Pets Alleviate Symptoms of Depression in Isolated Seniors?

 The robotic pets market is teeming with a variety of options, from dogs and cats to exotic choices like seals.
 The latter has grown particularly popular, with products like the Paro therapeutic robot seal being used in various care settings, as well as individual homes.

-Sujet a lire : Can the Daily Practice of Tai Chi Reduce the Incidence of Falls in Post-Menopausal Women?
+A lire aussi : Can the Daily Practice of Tai Chi Reduce the Incidence of Falls in Post-Menopausal Women?

 Loneliness and social isolation can have a detrimental impact on a person’s mental health.
 This is particularly evident among older adults who tend to experience more health-related issues, including dementia and depression.
 However, recent studies suggest that robotic pets could offer a solution.